svd_basis, a MATLAB code which applies the singular value decomposition to a set of data vectors, to extract the leading "modes" of the data.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-SVD_DEMO, a MATLAB program which demonstrates the singular value decomposition for a simple example.
+svd_test, a MATLAB code which demonstrates the singular value decomposition for a simple example.

-SVD_FINGERPRINT, a MATLAB program which reads a file containing a fingerprint image and uses the Singular Value Decomposition (SVD) to compute and display a series of low rank approximations to the image.
+svd_fingerprint, a MATLAB code which reads a file containing a fingerprint image and uses the Singular Value Decomposition (SVD) to compute and display a series of low rank approximations to the image.

-SVD_GRAY, a MATLAB program which reads a gray scale image, computes the Singular Value Decomposition (SVD), and constructs a series of low rank approximations to the image.
+svd_gray, a MATLAB code which reads a gray scale image, computes the Singular Value Decomposition (SVD), and constructs a series of low rank approximations to the image.

-SVD_SNOWFALL, a MATLAB program which reads a file containing historical snowfall data and analyzes the data with the Singular Value Decomposition (SVD).
+svd_snowfall, a MATLAB code which reads a file containing historical snowfall data and analyzes the data with the Singular Value Decomposition (SVD).